hegdesan-us/final_project/README.md

 **Observation ( Using Lasso )**

-Random Forest seems to show 82% test accuracy with low recall rate of 0.26.
+KNN seems to show ~82% test accuracy with low recall rate of 0.24.
 Gradient Boosting has significantly high recall rate which could be problematic in this analysis considering we are working with health data.

 ![Performance with hyper parameter tuning](images/Performance-hyper-Lasso.png)